wevote/WebApp/docs/WindowsSimplifiedInstall.md

 30. Install gulp
    In the terminal `npm install -g gulp-cli`

-31. Install (the approximately 1600 open source packages, libraries or "node_modules" that We Vote uses as a foundation for our WebApp)
+31. Install (the approximately 1600 open source packages, libraries or "node_modules" that WeVote uses as a foundation for our WebApp)

     In the terminal `npm install`